mflan48/genVisualData/README.md

 ### _Usage_

-Below is the command line interface: ^ Which file do you run?
+Below is the command line interface for genAllPhases.py:
 - **Required Arguments**
     - _-p, --processed_ : a path to the processed directory that has the structure described above
     - _-c, --changes_ : a path to a csv file that contains the times of the phases changes